-The influence of the incident spectra on D{gN} - factors is shown in Table 2 for an average breast (50% glandular) of 5cm.
-For a given kVp and anode-filter combination, the D{gN} values increase up to 9% with increasing the HVL, as shown in Table 2.
-For the complete range studied in this work, a large variation (up to 20%) with the HVL was found.
-The D{gN} values also increase with the kVp.
-Although the variation showed in Table 2 is small, the variation can be up to 10% for a large variation in kVp and constant HVL.
-From Table 2, it can be seen that the D{gN} values for a Mo/Mo spectra are smaller than for Mo/Rh and Rh/Rh by approximately 3% and 8%, respectively.
-In summary, the general behaviors of our data are in agreement with observation of Wu el al (1991, 1994) and Dance et al. (2000a).
+variation (up to 20%) with the HVL was found.
+The $D{gN}$ values also increase with the kVp.
+Although the variation presented in Table 2 is small, the differences can be up to 10% for a large alteration in kVp and constant HVL.
+From Table 2, it can be seen that the $D{gN}$ values for a Mo/Mo spectra are smaller than for Mo/Rh and Rh/Rh by approximately 3% and 8%, respectively.
+In summary, the general behaviors of our data are in agreement with observation of Wu et al. (1991, 1994) and Dance et al. (2000a).

-4 - Conclusions
+4. Conclusions

-In this work we illustrate two semi-analytic models that provide a simple and accurate mean to calculate subject contrast and normalized average glandular dose in mammography.
+In this work we illustrated two semi-analytic models that provide a simple and accurate way to calculate subject contrast and normalized average glandular dose in mammography.
 Both semi-analytical models were used to study the influence of some parameters, such as breast characteristics (thickness and composition) and incident spectra (kVp and target-filter combination) on the subject contrast of a nodule and on the normalized average glandular dose.
-The obtained results were in good agreement with those reported by others authors, who had used Monte Carlo simulation (Dance, 1990; Wu et al, 1991, 1994; Zoetelief and Jansen, 1995; Dance et al, 2000a).
-These facts show that higher orders of interactions can be neglected without creating large errors compared with Monte Carlo simulations, simplifying the analytical models.
-However, for large breasts, the developed models could be improved, including higher orders of interactions, in order to provide more precise results of subject contrast and normalized average glandular dose.
-Finally, this study allows predictions of detection limits for nodules for different breast thickness and composition.
+The obtained results are in good agreement with those reported by others authors, who had used Monte Carlo simulation (Dance, 1990; Wu et al., 1991, 1994; Zoetelief and Jansen, 1995; Dance et al., 2000a).
+These facts show that higher orders of interactions can be neglected without inducing large errors compared with Monte Carlo simulations, and simplifying the analytical models.
+However, for large breasts, the developed models could be improved, including interactions of higher orders, in order to provide more precise results of subject contrast and normalized average glandular dose.
+Finally, this study allows predictions of detection limits for nodules embedded in breast of different thickness and composition.